William Sutherland

 Autodesk the developer of Autocad introduced the 'DXF' file format many years ago as a way for different CAD programmes to share drawings - i.e. a CAD programme saves drawings in a format that is unique to itself.
 In order to give that drawing to say, an Engineer running a different CAD package it must first be 'exported' or 'saved as' a 'DXF' format file.
 In fact DXF files are merely text files which is why they work (it also makes them large).
 Unfortunately Autodesk have 'enhanced' the DXF format over the years (along with the native 'DWG' Autocad format) leading to compatibility problems if you do not keep updating your CAD software.
 A recent development is the emergence of the 'OpenDWG Alliance'.
 Check if your CAD software producer is listed at their site www.opendwg.org as it costs money to join but should guarantee long term Autocad compatibility being available to your package.

-IFC and XML promise 3D data interchange between systems but in reality this is limited at present.
+IFC and XML promise 3D data interchange between systems but while improving, in reality this is limited at present.

 A point to watch if you are trying to email a DXF file - your email programme (Outlook Express or whatever) may see the file as text (which of course it is - see previous paragraph) and simply insert it into the body of the email when you try to 'attach' it.